Meningitis is an infection and inflammation of the fluid and membranes surrounding the brain and spinal cord. These membranes are called meninges.

 - If you're pregnant, take care with food.
-Reduce your risk of listeriosis by cooking meat, including hot dogs and deli meat, to 165 F (74 C).
+Reduce your risk of a listeria infection by cooking meat, including hot dogs and deli meat, to 165 degrees Fahrenheit (74 degrees Celsius).
 Avoid cheeses made from unpasteurized milk.
 Choose cheeses that are clearly labeled as being made with pasteurized milk.

 Some forms of bacterial meningitis are preventable with the following vaccinations:

-- Haemophilus influenzae type b (Hib) vaccine.
+- Haemophilus influenzae type b vaccine (Hib).
 The World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) recommend this vaccine for children starting at about 2 months of age.
-The vaccine is also recommended for some adults, including those who have sickle cell disease or AIDS and those who don't have a spleen.
+The vaccine also is recommended for some adults, including those who have sickle cell disease or AIDS and those who don't have a spleen.

-- Pneumococcal conjugate vaccine (PCV13).
-This vaccine also is part of the WHO and CDC recommended routine vaccination schedule for children younger than 2 years.
+- Pneumococcal conjugate vaccine (PCV13 or PCV15).
+These vaccines also are part of the CDC recommended routine vaccination schedule for children younger than 2 years.
 Additional doses are recommended for children between the ages of 2 and 5 who are at high risk of pneumococcal disease, including children who have chronic heart or lung disease or cancer.

 - Pneumococcal polysaccharide vaccine (PPSV23).
 Older children and adults who need protection from pneumococcal bacteria may receive this vaccine.
 The CDC recommends the PPSV23 vaccine for all adults older than 65; for younger adults and children age 2 and older who have weak immune systems or chronic illnesses such as heart disease, diabetes or sickle cell anemia; and for anyone who doesn't have a spleen.

 - Blood cultures.
-A blood sample is placed in a special dish to see if it grows microorganisms, particularly bacteria.
-A sample may also be placed on a slide and stained (Gram's stain), then studied under a microscope to see whether bacteria are present.
+A blood sample is placed in a special dish to see if it grows microorganisms such as bacteria.
+This is called a blood culture.
+A sample also may be placed on a slide and stained.
+Then it will be studied under a microscope to see whether bacteria are present.

-Spinal tap (lumbar puncture).
-For a definitive diagnosis of meningitis, you'll need a spinal tap to collect cerebrospinal fluid (CSF).
-In people with meningitis, the CSF often shows a low sugar (glucose) level along with an increased white blood cell count and increased protein.
+Spinal tap.
+A definitive diagnosis of meningitis requires a spinal tap to collect cerebrospinal fluid.
+In people with meningitis, the fluid often shows a low sugar level along with an increased white blood cell count and increased protein.

 The treatment depends on the type of meningitis you or your child has.

 The antibiotic or combination of antibiotics depends on the type of bacteria causing the infection.
-Your doctor may recommend a broad-spectrum antibiotic until he or she can determine the exact cause of the meningitis.
+Your health care provider may recommend a broad-spectrum antibiotic until the exact cause of the meningitis is known.

-Your doctor may drain any infected sinuses or mastoids — the bones behind the outer ear that connect to the middle ear.
+Your provider may drain any infected sinuses or mastoids — the bones behind the outer ear that connect to the middle ear.

 Antibiotics can't cure viral meningitis, and most cases improve on their own in several weeks.
 Treatment of mild cases of viral meningitis usually includes:

-- Over-the-counter pain medications to help reduce fever and relieve body aches
+- Pain medicine to help reduce fever and relieve body aches.

-Your doctor may prescribe corticosteroids to reduce swelling in the brain, and an anticonvulsant medication to control seizures.
-If a herpes virus caused your meningitis, an antiviral medication is available.
+Your health care provider may prescribe corticosteroids to reduce swelling in the brain and a medicine to control seizures.
+If a herpes virus caused your meningitis, an antiviral medicine is available.